tomeiss/convsim/README.md

 * matplotlib 3.5.0

 Please note the following:
-* We publish the software as it is and do not guarantee proper performance.
+* We publish the software as it is, do not guarantee proper performance and do not provide support
-* This software is provided "as is" and no support will be provided.
 * Nevertheless, we highly acknowledge feedback.
 Use the issues functionality in github.
 If you feel like contributing, just open a pull request.